 - Use social media to enhance your customer’s experience.
 Introduce and maintain a rapport between your brand and your followers.
-Let your followers know who your brand is and what you are about, but find out who they are as well with polls, questions and interest in their likes and Tweets.
-Use this information to direct your other marketing efforts like Direct Mail, SMS and email.
+Let your followers know who your brand is and what you are about, but find out who they are with polls, questions, and interest in their likes and Tweets.
+Use this information to direct your other marketing efforts like Direct Mail, SMS, and email.

 - Social media makes it easy to interact with your customers.
 Encourage your customers to ask questions and make sure to follow up with timely and thorough answers.
 This is your chance to answer questions, let your followers know about sales, recalls, awards or certifications you’ve received, or anything else going on.
 Always think about ways to make them feel a part of something bigger, and offer them not just your products but an experience that appeals to them on an emotional level.

 - Pay attention to which of your followers like and share your posts.
-When your followers endorse you by spreading the word about your brand, this is a clear indication that value your company and the services or products you provide.
-These are key customers, and you want to maintain your relationship with them because they will give you honest feedback and they will promote your brand to their network.
+When your followers endorse you by spreading the word about your brand, this is a clear indication that they value your company and the services or products you provide.
+These are key customers, and you want to maintain your relationship with them because they will give you honest feedback and promote your brand to their network.

 - Create lists on Twitter (both public and private) to keep track of potential customers.
 Current customers, customers who had a problem, influencers, etc.) and utilize those lists or segments for your marketing.

 - Keep an eye on your competitor’s social media efforts to see what works and doesn’t work and target their fans and followers as people you would like to get to know and support.

-- Use real and interesting images (especially of your employees at all levels in the company) and utilize video as much as possible.
+- Use real and exciting images (especially of your employees at all levels in the company) and utilize video as much as possible.